XkhangNguyen/MangaReader/README.md

 ## Get the Application

-You can get the application from [Google Drive](https://drive.google.com/file/d/19_YLjtKmRmIBC5Yrxojni6KzESWDiWE7/view?usp=sharing).
+You can get the application from [Google Drive](https://drive.google.com/file/d/19_YLjtKmRmIBC5Yrxojni6KzESWDiWE7/view?usp=sharing) or in the [Releases](https://github.com/XkhangNguyen/MangaReader/releases/tag/first-release).

 ## Key Features